-To encrypt data between the local and remote subnets, specify the appropriate values in the subnet fields on both routers.
-To encrypt the data stream between the routers only, leave the local and remote subnets fields blank.

-If you specify the protocol and port information in the Local Protocol/Port field, then the router encapsulates only the packets matching the settings.

-For optimal an secure setup, we recommend to follow instructions on the Security Recommendations strongSwan web page.

-FRRouting (FRR) user module is an Internet routing protocol suite for Advantech routers.
+- To encrypt data between the local and remote subnets, specify the appropriate values in the subnet fields on both routers.
+To encrypt the data stream between the routers only, leave the local and remote subnets fields blank. - If you specify the protocol and port information in the Local Protocol/Port field, then the router encapsulates only the packets matching the settings. - For optimal an secure setup, we recommend to follow instructions on the Security Recommendations strongSwan web page. - Detailed information and more examples of IPsec tunnel configuration and authentication can be found in the application note IPsec Tunnel [6]. - FRRouting (FRR) router app is an Internet routing protocol suite for Advantech routers.
 This UM includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.